-8.1 Configuration Management Approach
+7.1 Configuration Management Approach

 Changes to the NSTX Upgrade Project configuration, cost, and schedule baselines are controlled using a disciplined, yet flexible configuration management approach.
 Changes to the baseline are carefully considered and evaluated for impact before proceeding.
-Processes for effecting changes to the configuration, cost, and schedule baselines are described in the Configuration Management Plan.
+Processes for effecting changes to the configuration, cost, and schedule baselines are described below.

-8.2 Change Control Process
+7.2 Change Control Process